 Latch the hook onto one end of the workpiece and pull the body so that the string runs through the two marked points.

-Lock the crank lever and pull the string until it is taught.
+Lock the crank lever and pull the string till it is taught.

 The tighter you hold the string, the straighter your line will be when it is plucked.

 Now, pick the string so that the chalk powder deposits along its length.